MicrosoftDocs/biztalk-docs/biztalk/core/publish-schemas-as-web-services-with-biztalk-web-services-publishing-wizard.md

 ---
+title: "Use the Web Services Publishing Wizard to Publish Schemas as a Web Service | Microsoft Docs"
-title: "How to Use the BizTalk Web Services Publishing Wizard to Publish Schemas as a Web Service | Microsoft Docs" ms.custom: "" ms.date: "06/08/2017" ms.prod: "biztalk-server"
+description: How to Use the BizTalk Web Services Publishing Wizard to Publish Schemas as a Web Service ms.custom: "" ms.date: "06/08/2017" ms.prod: "biztalk-server"